-- CG 6.3.13 An acceptable method for allocating Blood Product to patients includes the use of the Blood Product from the feeder system (or ICD10-AM code), which may also be combined with a Relative Value Unit (RVU). - CG 6.3.14 Depending on the data available, the products can be the code of the Blood Product or the ICD10-AM related Blood Product code. - CG 6.3.15 Where Blood Products are created in the costing system, they will also need to be mapped to the relevant Blood Products final cost centre (i.e., Blood Products). - CG 6.3.16 Consideration should also be given to blood stock that has not been used in the production process and discarded.
+- CG 6.3.13 An acceptable method for allocating blood product to patients includes the use of the blood product from the feeder system (or ICD-10-AM code), which may also be combined with a relative value unit (RVU). - CG 6.3.14 Depending on the data available, the products can be the code of the blood product or the ICD-10-AM related blood product code. - CG 6.3.15 Where blood products are created in the costing system, they will also need to be mapped to the relevant blood products final cost centre. - CG 6.3.16 Consideration should also be given to blood stock that has not been used in the production process and discarded.
 These are costs associated with maintenance and storage of blood stock.
 Depending upon what data is available to the costing practitioner, the following options are listed as examples for consideration for cost allocation: - Data is available on discarded blood stock, an intermediate product is created and these expenses and a proportion of overhead expense are assigned to a non-patient product. - No data is available on discarded stock, but data is available on consumed stock.
 All relevant (direct and overhead) expenses for both consumed and discarded stock are allocated.
 In this case each intermediate product costed will include a proportion of consumed and discarded cost.
 Once matched to patient activity, total blood cost is confined to those consuming direct blood product costs with a proportion of discarded costs.

-- CG 6.3.17 RVUs need to be assigned to Blood Products regardless of whether they are derived from local feeder system or the ICD10-AM codes to help determine the relative cost of each blood product. - CG 6.3.18 The National Blood Authority (NBA) has a price list of Blood Products.
-These prices can be used as RVUs in the cost allocation process, but must be mapped to the correct Blood Product available from the feeder system or the ICD10-AM code.
+- CG 6.3.17 RVUs need to be assigned to blood products regardless of whether they are derived from local feeder system or the ICD-10-AM codes to help determine the relative cost of each blood product. - CG 6.3.18 The National Blood Authority (NBA) has a price list of blood products.
+These prices can be used as RVUs in the cost allocation process, but must be mapped to the correct blood product available from the feeder system or the ICD-10-AM code.
 Costing practitioners should contact their jurisdictional representative or the NBA to obtain this price list.
-The NBA website is: https://www.blood.gov.au/ - CG 6.3.19 Other relative values may be used for example, the jurisdiction may have its own price list.
-Local RVUs may also be developed, however this should be done in consultation with the Blood Products stakeholder/s within the health service (see Step 1 above).
+You may read more on the NBA website. - CG 6.3.19 Other relative values may be used for example, the jurisdiction may have its own price list.
+Local RVUs may also be developed, however this should be done in consultation with the blood products stakeholder/s within the health service (see Step 1 above).

-- CG 6.3.20 Two allocation processes are performed: - When overhead costs are allocated to the Production Cost Centre (using an appropriate allocation statistic)
+CG 6.3.20 Two allocation processes are performed:

-When the Production Cost Centre costs (overhead and direct) are allocated to the intermediate products.
+- when overhead costs are allocated to the production cost centre (using an appropriate allocation statistic) - when the production cost centre costs (overhead and direct) are allocated to the intermediate products.